 Its founder, Amy Senk, was educated at the University of Missouri, where she earned her bachelor’s degree in journalism in 1989.
 She spent several years as a beat reporter in Kansas City before moving to California in 1992.
 She has lived in Corona del Mar since 2000 and is a freelance writer and journalist.

-Corona del Mar Today strives to follow the Journalist’s Creed, a code of ethics written in 1906.
+Corona del Mar Today strives to follow the Journalist’s Creed, a code of ethics written in the early 1900s.
 This creed says, in part, “that the public journal is a public trust; that all connected with it are, to the full measure of responsibility, trustees for the public; that acceptance of lesser service than the public service is a betrayal of this trust.”

 To contact Corona del Mar Today, please email us at Coronadelmartoday@gmail.com; or call (949) 891-1664.